Pilot project hopes to recycle Nunavut’s end-of-life vehicles

 But the organization found that vehicle recycling was happening in southern centres, and not in the remote and northern regions of the country where it was needed most.

 “We recognize that Nunavut is one of the most challenging places to initiative a recycling program because of the distance from major recycling facilities,” said Janet Taylor, account manager for the non-profit group.
 “So we wanted to prove a point and say, if we can do it here, we can do it anywhere.”

-Summerhill Impact is working with a grant from Environment Canada and alongside local partners such as Arctic shipper Nunavut Sealift and Supply Inc. and Arctic Co-ops Ltd, which will recycle car batteries this summer.
+Summerhill Impact is working with a grant from Environment Canada and alongside local partners such as Arctic shipper Nunavut Sealink and Supply Inc. and Arctic Co-ops Ltd, which will recycle car batteries this summer.